netlify/headlesscms.org/content/projects/forestry.md

 ---
 ## Forestry.io

-A customizable CMS that focuses on what's important - Editing and Managing Content.
+A customizable Content Manager that focuses on what's important - Editing and Managing Content.

 **Content Editors**